 - "I Am" Song: "I Am the Black Wizards", though not in an at all conventional sense.

 - Limited Special Collector's Ultimate Edition: Blood Music is planning a vinyl box set of Emperor's work that will serve as this.
-It is evidently intended to outdo their previous Moonsorrow set as the largest metal retrospective ever produced, and is projected to include a staggering twenty-four LPs and one 7" single.
+It is evidently intended to outdo their previous Moonsorrow set as the largest metal retrospective ever produced, and will include a staggering twenty-four LPs and one 7" single.
 Part of this is because every single LP is going to be pressed at 45 rpm, but they're also going all-out and including everything the band ever recorded, apparently.